 The directors of a business are normally employed by the business

-A good way to think of the partner role in a firm is this is where you have someone who is both player, manager and owner.
+A good way to think of the partner role in a firm is as someone who is both a player, manager, and owner.
 Or as an owner-managed firm with lots of owners who still all work full time in the business.